 3. Another technique is the gullwing lip lift, which is an excision of white skin over the white upper lip at the “lip liner” area.
 This positions the scar in a normal anatomical line.
 It is a combination of corner lip lift and central skin excision.

-4. The last technique is the Italian lip lift, which is a modest lift of the two para-central areas of the upper lip, with excision of a small ellipse of skin under each nostril.
+4. The Italian lip lift is a modest lift of the two para-central areas of the upper lip, with excision of a small ellipse of skin under each nostril.
 Its overall effect is limited, but the scar is very minimal.

 Lastly, suspension of the upper lip muscle is important when trying to achieve more teeth showing with smiling.
 One can suspend the lip muscle with the bullhorn technique via its incision under the nose and nostrils, using sutures to anchor it to the nasal septal cartilage.